vintageplayer/uniswap-v3-subgraph-docs/docs/schemas/tickhourdata.md

 sidebar_position: 17
 ---

+Entities capturing details of Liquidity available & Volume of token traded at a tick for a given hour.

 :::info Not Used
 The Schema is not currently populated in mainnet subgraph
 :::

+## Schema
 |Field|Type|derivedFrom|Description|
 |-|-|-|-|
 |id | ID! | | TickHourData Entity ID.
 Format: `<pool.address>-<Tick Index>-<Timestamp rounded to the hour by dividing by 3600>` |